rehierl/node-tree-outliner/1-0-mathematics/1-3-0-sequences.md

 s2 = traceOf(s) //- e.g. [ 1, 2, 2, 3 ]
 ```

-* any sequence of values allows to consistently iterate over its components
+* any sequence of elements allows to consistently iterate over its components
 * the iteration will visit the components in order - i.e. from first to last
 * subsequent iterations will visit the components in the exact same order
 * i.e. `s1` is guaranteed to always be identical to `s2`